 It also can be very experiential from the guest’s point of view, and chefs can create an exciting, immersive experience.

 On the downside is the fact that while acceptance is growing, there are still risks, and people may not see cannabis in the food and beverage industry as acceptable.

-As is the case with alcohol, cannabis consumption has to be done only by adults who understand the possible consequences.
+As is the case with alcohol, marijuana consumption has to be done only by adults who understand possible consequences.